jackylee0424/shybot/README.md

 Shybot is an emotion-driven robot like a shy creature.
 This repository contains its prototype code based on Romo.
-Shybot was a research project from the Autism Theory and Technology class at the MIT Media Lab. http://affect.media.mit.edu/projects.php?id=2306
+Shybot was a research project from the Autism Theory and Technology class (2007) at the Media Lab, MIT. http://affect.media.mit.edu/projects.php?id=2306

+My plan is to rebuild it using some existing platform (e.g., Romo or sparkfun robotic car).
+The key is to implement its emotion-familiarity model using face recognition techniques.

 Citation
 ======